 product can only be used in two sequential sprays before you must switch to a different product in a different chemical group.

-fl oz/100 gal water.
-The average control was 99%.
+fl oz/100 gal water in 6 trials resulting in an average control of 91%.
 The label rate allows

 use of 14 to 21 fl oz/A. As with any product that contains propiconazole

 you will see a growth regulation effect of smaller deeper green leaves.

 Hazelnuts begin to grow normally 2 weeks after the last application.

 Another prepackaged mix of two effective products against EFB - Tilt (propiconazole, FRAC group 3)

 and Gem (trifloxystrobin, FRAC group 11).
 Both products have worked well against EFB.